Presidency of Dwight D. Eisenhower: Judicial appointments

 Eisenhower appointed five justices of the Supreme Court of the United States.
-In 1953, Eisenhower nominated Governor Earl Warren to succeed Chief Justice Fred M. Vinson.
+In 1953, Eisenhower nominated Governor Earl Warren of California to succeed Chief Justice Fred M. Vinson.
 Many conservative Republicans opposed Warren's nomination, but they were unable to block the appointment, and Warren's nomination was approved by the Senate in January 1954.
 Warren presided over a court that generated numerous liberal rulings on various topics, beginning in 1954 with the desegregation case of Brown v.
 Board of Education.
 Eisenhower approved of the Brown decision.
 Robert H. Jackson's death in late 1954 generated another vacancy on the Supreme Court, and Eisenhower successfully nominated federal appellate judge John Marshall Harlan II to succeed Jackson.
 Harlan joined the conservative bloc on the bench, often supporting the position of Associate Justice Felix Frankfurter.

 After Sherman Minton resigned in 1956, Eisenhower nominated state supreme court justice William J. Brennan to the Supreme Court.
 Eisenhower hoped that the appointment of Brennan, a liberal-leaning Catholic, would boost his own re-election campaign.
 Opposition from Senator Joseph McCarthy and others delayed Brennan's confirmation, so Eisenhower placed Brennan on the court via a recess appointment in 1956; the Senate confirmed Brennan's nomination in early 1957.
 Brennan joined Warren as a leader of the court's liberal bloc.
 Stanley Reed's retirement in 1957 created another vacancy, and Eisenhower nominated federal appellate judge Charles Evans Whittaker, who would serve on the Supreme Court for just five years before resigning.
 The fifth and final Supreme Court vacancy of Eisenhower's tenure arose in 1958 due to the retirement of Harold Burton.
 Eisenhower successfully nominated federal appellate judge Potter Stewart to succeed Burton, and Stewart became a centrist on the court.

 Eisenhower paid attention to Supreme Court appointments.
 Other judicial nominees were selected by the Attorney General, Herbert Brownell, usually in consultation with the state's senators.
 The administration appointed 45 judges to the United States Courts of Appeals, and 129 judges to the United States district courts.
 Since nearly all were appointed to serve specific geographical area, their regional origins matched the national population.
 All were white men.
 Most judges had an upper-middle-class background.
 One in five attended an Ivy League undergraduate college; half attended an Ivy League law school.
 Party affiliation was decisive: 93% of the men were Republicans, 7% Democrats; relatively few had been conspicuous in elective politics.
 Nearly 80% of the men were Protestants, 15% Catholic, and 6% Jewish.